Introduction

 Forest Management Practices

-Analyzing these case studies reveals several key lessons in resource management:
+Analyzing these five case studies reveals several critical insights for resource management education and practice:

 Conclusion